 We can also use our experience handling plaintiff's matters to give you a sense of whether the damages that are being sought are reasonable, given the types of injuries at issue and what a reasonable settlement value might be.
 When it is not possible to settle a claim, we can provide a strong defense at trial.Consult an Insurance Defense Attorney in Grand Rapids or Traverse City

-If you need a strong defense for your insured, we may be able to assist you.
-Our Traverse City and Grand Rapids insurance defense lawyers represent clients in Detroit, Lansing, Ann Arbor, Flint, Petoskey, Warren, Holland, Muskegon, Midland, Kalamazoo, Wyoming, and Saginaw, as well as communities throughout the Upper Peninsula.
+If you need a strong defense for your insured, the Neumann Law Group may be able to assist you.
+Our insurance defense lawyers in Traverse City and Grand Rapids represent clients in Detroit, Lansing, Ann Arbor, Flint, Petoskey, Warren, Holland, Muskegon, Midland, Kalamazoo, Wyoming, and Saginaw, as well as communities throughout the Upper Peninsula.
 Contact the Neumann Law Group at 800-525-NEUMANN or via our online form to set up an appointment.
-We also can assist you if you need a contract law attorney to help interpret the provisions in an insurance policy.
+We also can be of assistance if you need a contract law attorney to help interpret the provisions in an insurance policy.